The Bloomberg School takes pride in its diverse student population and welcomes the opportunity to work with students from around the world.

 Most applicants from countries where English is not the official language must submit scores of an English language proficiency test.

 To fulfill this requirement, the Bloomberg School will accept scores from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+See below for information on the new English proficiency testing option for applicants affected by test cancellations.

 All applicants submit IELTS scores directly to the Bloomberg School's Admission Services.
 A copy of your score report may be emailed to email@example.com.

-|Minimum Score - 7|
+Minimum Score - 7

 Admissions will waive this requirement for degree applicants only if:

-- a student has completed a four-year degree from an accredited U.S. institution
+- a student has completed a four-year degree from an accredited U.S. institution (student must have completed all four years in the US)

 - a student is from a country listed on our quick reference list